 An employee utilizing this policy for the placement of a child for adoption or foster care with the employee shall be required to exhaust all accrued vacation and any other applicable paid leave prior to going on unpaid leave.
 An employee utilizing this policy for the serious illness of a child, spouse or parent must exhaust all accrued personal leave, vacation leave and any other applicable paid leave prior to going on unpaid leave.
 If an employee gives birth to a child, sick leave can be utilized until the employee receives a release from the doctor.
 After being released, the employee may use additional sick leave if permitted in accordance with the sick leave policy.
 Once all applicable sick leave has been used, the employee shall be required to exhaust all accrued vacation, compensatory time, holiday leave and any other accrued paid leave, prior to going on unpaid leave.
-An employee utilizing this policy for the employee's own serious health condition shall exhaust all accrued sick leave, vacation leave and personal leave prior to going on unpaid leave, it will run concurrently with any paid leave.
+An employee utilizing this policy for the employee's own serious health condition shall exhaust all accrued sick leave, vacation leave and personal leave prior to going on unpaid leave.
+If an employee is off work due to a work-related injury and the employee qualifies for family and medical leave, it will run concurrently with any paid leave.
 The City reserves the right to count any paid leave that qualifies for family and medical leave toward the twelve (12) or twenty-six (26) weeks allowed under this policy.